Download the all-new Republic app:

 #YouTubeRegret

 "Once, at 2 a.m., you searched YouTube for “Did aliens build Stonehenge?”
 Ever since, your YouTube recommendations have been a mess: Roswell, wormholes, Illuminati.
-YouTube’s recommendation engine can lead users down bizarre rabbit holes — and y’re t always harmless.
-Sometimes y drive people toward misinformation and extreme viewpoints," read description of campaign.
+YouTube’s recommendation engine can lead users down bizarre rabbit holes — and they’re not always harmless.
+Sometimes they drive people toward misinformation and extreme viewpoints," read the description of the campaign.

-YouTube continues to see most number of video flags from India
+YouTube continues to see the most number of video flags from India

 Advertisement